» Indicates an addition or update!

 At some point in late May, Dartmouth will send an email to the email address we have on file for you giving you information about how to claim your Dartmouth account and access blitz.

 Yes.
 Please check here for more information: www.dartmouth.edu/comp/soft-comp/computers/new-student/index.html.

 First-year students are not allowed to have a car on campus or in Hanover.
+This long-standing regulation applies to motorcycles and motorbikes as well and is strictly enforced.
 The only exceptions are for emergency, medical, or special family situations.
-In those instances, the student or parent should call or e-mail the Undergraduate Deans Office with the request, reasons, and dates the vehicle is needed.
+In those instances, the student or parent/guardian should call or e-mail the Undergraduate Deans Office with the request, reasons, and dates the vehicle is needed.

-Your individual address here at Dartmouth was sent to you July 17th with your housing assignment.
+Your individual address here at Dartmouth will be sent to you in late July with your housing assignment.

-Your Hinman mailbox is located on the first floor of the Hopkins Center ("Hinman" is the name of our mail service).
+Your Hinman mailbox will be located on the first floor of the Hopkins Center ("Hinman" is the name of our mail service).

 XXXX Hinman (XXXX will be the actual number of the student Hinman Box)

 Students wishing to send belongings in advance of their arrival may do so once they have received their Hinman Box assignment, and should address items to themselves, using the format above.